evilwombat/gopro-usb-tools/README.md

 network was fully working.
 For anyone interested, the Windows version was built using MinGW / MSYS.

+If the included Windows driver gives you problems (or isn't signed, etc), you should be able to use Zadig.exe to make and install your own driver.
+The Hero2 USB ID is 4255:0001 and the Hero3 Black uses 4255:0003.
+Zadig.exe might even try to auto-detect the first "unknown device".

 Preparing the necessary bootstrap files
 =======================================

-To prepare the BLD and modified HAL, get the v312 HD2-firmware.bin file and execute the following command:
+To prepare the BLD and modified HAL, get the v312 HD2-firmware.bin file (if you have a Hero2) or the v300 HD3.03-firmware.bin file (if you have a Hero3 Black) and execute the following command:

- $ ./prepare-bootstrap HD2-firmware.bin
+ prepare-bootstrap HD2-firmware.bin
+- or -
+ prepare-bootstrap HD3.03-firmware.bin

-This will produce the v312-bld.bin and v312-hal-reloc.bin files.
+This will produce the necessary BLD and HAL files.
 Now gpboot will have the files it needs to bootstrap the camera.
-Again, this prepare-bootstrap commands MUST be run on the v312 firmware update file, regardless of what you are actually trying to load and boot in the end.
+Again, this prepare-bootstrap commands MUST be run on the v312 (or v300 for H3B) firmware update files, regardless of what you are actually trying to load and boot in the end.

 To actually boot the camera, you can use the 'gpboot' command.

-The gpboot tool supports three loading modes.
+The gpboot tool supports five loading modes.
 They are:
- - Load bootloader
+ - Load bootloader (for Hero2 only)
+ - Load RTOS (for Hero2)
- - Load RTOS
+ - Load RTOS (for Hero3 Black)
+ - Load Linux (for Hero2)
- - Load Linux
+ - Load Linux (for Hero3 Black)

 Loading the Bootloader (BLD) only